 9026 Sunset Blvd, West Hollywood

-Dr. Woo earned his tattoo stripes following a three-year apprenticeship underneath Mark Mahoney with whom he now works alongside at Shamrock Social Club in Hollywood.
+Dr. Woo earned his tattoo stripes following a three-year apprenticeship underneath Mark Mahoney at Shamrock Social Club in Hollywood.
 With over 1 million followers on Instagram, Woo is known for his compass-like arrangement of circles, arrows and dots that have colloquially been referred to as “Woo arrows” whose pencil-fine needlework has attracted celebrity clientele like Drake, Cara Delevingne, Ellie Goulding and Miley Cyrus.
 In turn, it should come as little surprise that a publication like The Guardian has called him, “the most in-demand tattooist in the world.”

 Had a moment to stop by Uptown Tattoo in Whittier yesterday.
 Here's an action shot of tattoo artist, @chente_tattoo as he works on his client.
 Thank you all for the hospitality. @yuba_one #UptownTattoo #whittier #chenterios #tattoos #blackandwhite #photography #blackandgrey #tattoo #ink #tatts #cali

 Born and raised in East Los Angeles, Chente Rios is the owner and operator of Under the Gun Tattoo Company in East Hollywood and specializes in black-and-grey portraits and religious imagery.
 His profile further increased in 2013 when he tattooed a Native American symbol of the Stratford Cullitons Canadian junior ice hockey team on Justin Bieber’s shoulder.